 Trevor has taught a variety of academic courses for graduate students, mid-career adults, military veterans, undergraduates, and high-school students.
-Currently he teaches scientific writing for PhD students in the sciences at the University of Helsinki.
-He has also served as an adjunct professor in the graduate program in creative writing in the School of the Arts at Columbia University in New York City, where he advised master's-degree students, evaluated thesis projects, and taught literary science writing.
-As a lecturer in the graduate program in science journalism at Boston University, he taught a master's-degree course on narrative techniques in science and medical reporting.
-In addition, he has been a full-time course program co-director and lecturer in the Undergraduate Writing Program in the Department of English at Columbia University, where he taught several versions of the university's core-curriculum undergraduate writing course on a variety of themes, including American Studies.
+Currently he teaches literary science writing and professional scientific writing at the University of Helsinki.
+He has also served as an adjunct professor in the graduate program in creative writing in the School of the Arts at Columbia University in New York City, where he taught literary science writing, advised master's-degree students, and evaluated thesis projects.
+As a lecturer in the graduate program in science and medical journalism at Boston University, he taught a master's-degree course on reporting and writing narrative.
+In addition, he has been a full-time course program co-director and lecturer in the Undergraduate Writing Program in the Department of English at Columbia University, where he taught several versions of the university's core-curriculum undergraduate writing course on a variety of themes, including American Studies and Gender & Sexuality Studies.
 He has also taught nonfiction writing at the Key West Literary Seminar and been a visiting writer in the MFA program at the University of Memphis, a lecturer at The New School, and a faculty member at Brooklyn Friends School, where he taught East Asian history and languages.
 More details below.

 The writing courses Trevor has helped develop and teach in the undergraduate core curriculum at Columbia University were structured around four demanding essay assignments every semester, each involving an intense process of drafting, feedback, and revision.
 The courses also included in-class student presentations and regular one-on-one teacher conferences.
 Trevor worked with a highly diverse range of college freshmen, mid-career adults, and military veterans from a variety of backgrounds.
 Students learned to craft compelling essays, conduct rhetorical analysis, assess and use a variety of journalistic and scholarly sources, develop their own research projects, workshop each other's writing, and enter the public sphere by writing and submitting their own op-eds for publication, some of which were published in online and mainstream journalistic venues.

 Most recently Trevor's undergraduate writing courses were themed around contemporary readings in American Studies, a subject area in which he led a curriculum team that developed units on race, class, political rights, and free speech.
-For two years Trevor also taught similar courses at Columbia themed around gender and sexuality studies, and served on a curriculum development team in that subject area as well.
+For two years Trevor also taught similar courses at Columbia themed around Gender & Sexuality Studies, and served on a curriculum development team in that subject area as well.
 Trevor also supported first- and second-year instructors through formal mentorship and class-observation reports, and in the past has served as a teaching assistant for the Department of English's graduate training course in writing pedagogy, Teaching Writing: Theory and Practice.

 Courses in East Asian Studies